ipython/ipython-website/index.rst

 Announcements
 =============

+- **IPython tutorial at PyCon 2012**: Fernando Perez, Brian Granger and Min Ragan-Kelley will present an `in-depth tutorial about IPython
+  <https://us.pycon.org/2012/schedule/presentation/121/>`_.
+Join us for a tour
+  of IPython's architecture and hands-on examples on customization, embedding, effective uses of the various applications, the architecture of the web notebook and how to use IPython for parallel and distributed computing.

 - **IPython 0.12**: We're pleased to announce the release of IPython 0.12, a major new version.
 The highlight of this release is the `IPython Notebook
   <ipython-doc/stable/interactive/htmlnotebook.html>`_, an interactive Python